Highly Effective Facial Rejuvenation

 TCA Peels

 Typically, the skin is first thoroughly cleansed.
-Then, Dr. Cappuccino will carefully apply the phenol or TCA solution.
+Then, Dr. Cappuccino will carefully apply the TCA solution.
 You may feel a stinging sensation as the peel solution is applied, but this feeling will quickly pass.

 A full-face TCA peel usually takes no more than 15 minutes.
 Two or more TCA peels may be needed to obtain the desired result, and those may be spaced out over several months.
 Mild TCA peels may be repeated as often as every month.